Build your application with a generated tracer

 barectf generates ANSI C code, with the

-exception of a requirement for stdint.h
+exception of a requirement for stdint.h, which is part of C99.

 create this file and define the following type definitions: